brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 4. Test the post or page URL in Google Rich Snippets Testing

 == Changelog ==

+= 1.6.6 =
+- Improvement - Compatibility with WordPress 5.6

 = 1.6.5 =
 - Fixed - Code updated according to coding standard.